 What is Detcon1?

 Detcon1 is the 2014 North American Science Fiction Convention (NASFiC).
 A NASFiC is held in North America in any year when the Worldcon is outside of North America.
 The location of a NASFiC is chosen by vote of the membership at the Worldcon in the immediately preceding year.
-This will be the 11th NASFiC since it was started in the 1970’s.
-Each NASFiC is organized by a different group and in a different location.

 What’s a Worldcon?